Istanbul Food Guide

 5. New Mosque (Yeni Camii)

-A great example of the Sultanate of Women Period, the construction of this cultural artifact started with one lady and ended with another.
-It was finished as an act of charity, so the Iznik tiles inside are inferior to other mosques.
+A great example of the Sultanate of Women period: construction started under one lady of the court and finished under another.
+Because it was completed as an act of charity, the Iznik tiles inside are plainer than those in the older imperial mosques.

 New Mosque interior